Jonny discovers Peru’s Sacred Valley with Explora Valle Sagrado

 Although most of the day is spent away from the hotel, the beautiful interior of the main lodge and rooms make you excited to return.
 Natural woods, local textiles and soft lighting give it a warm ambience throughout and the large windows running the length of the building offer spectacular views at sunset, when the surrounding mountains turn a dark red.
 The hotel’s fifty rooms are decorated in a similar fashion and all overlook the cornfields and just a short walk from the main building.

 I spent four nights with Explora, but I could have stayed longer.
-Peru’s Sacred Valley is a treasure chest to explore and the flexibility and variety of activities the hotel are able to organize make it the perfect base.
+Peru’s Sacred Valley is a treasure chest to explore and the flexibility and variety of activities the hotel are able to organise make it the perfect base.
 There is an emphasis on ‘active’ but don’t let that put you off - there is always a choice of things to do and the guides are careful at explaining the activities so you know what to expect and can pick accordingly.
-Activities in small groups make it a good option for single travelers too and for those incredibly short on time, Explora even offer excursions to Machu Picchu and Cusco (which means you can visit both on a day trip and avoid overnighting).
+Activities in small groups make it a good option for single travellers too and for those incredibly short on time, Explora even offer excursions to Machu Picchu and Cusco (which means you can visit both on a day trip and avoid overnighting).
 Although it can appear expensive on the service, when you consider everything included in your stay and how little there is to pay locally, it’s actually incredibly good value and very similar to other high-end hotels in the area.

 Getting to Explora is simple.
 There are regular flights to Cusco from many cities in Peru, but most tourists will arrive from Lima which is a 1 ½ hour flight.
 On arrival in Cusco representatives from Explora will be waiting for you and it is then a 90-minute journey to the hotel.